Build relationships that transform your business.

 Senior management personnel must use their best endeavours to ensure they are not put in a position of conflict with this policy by virtue of having margin or other loans over other securities.

-Hedging unvested performance rights or any other unvested share based remuneration is prohibited and employees entering into such schemes will be in breach of the terms and conditions of the grant.
-As a consequence the Board will exercise its right to cancel any hedged performance rights or any other unvested share based remuneration which have not vested.
+Hedging Iress equity (including shares subject to a minimum shareholding requirement, restricted shares, restricted vested equity rights, unvested performance rights or any other unvested equity) is prohibited and those entering into such schemes will be in breach of the terms and conditions of the grant.
+As a consequence, the Board will exercise its right to cancel / clawback the hedged unvested or restricted equity.
+Hedging is any arrangement that reduces economic exposure to an investment, for example purchasing a financial instrument that offsets potential gains or losses from share price movements.

 The Managing Director or Company Secretary will indicate from time to time if any of these companies fall into this category.